dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 ::

-  dials.integrate sv_refined_experiments.json reindexed_reflections.pickle \
+  dials.integrate sv_refined_experiments.json refined.pickle \
   outlier.algorithm=null nproc=4

-Checking the log output we see that after loading in the reference reflections from :file:`reindexed_reflections.pickle`, new predictions are made up to the highest resolution at the corner of the detector.
+Checking the log output we see that after loading in the reference reflections from :file:`refined.pickle`, new predictions are made up to the highest resolution at the corner of the detector.
 This is fine, but if we wanted to we could have adjusted the resolution limits using parameters :samp:`dmin` and :samp:`dmax`.
 The predictions